trawick/edurepo/STATUS.md

 Three worst issues in teacher interface
 =======================================

+0. SSL is used for the API endpoint if a class is added via https (okay); Python 2.x SSL to edjective.org fails BECAUSE THERE IS NO FREAKING SNI SUPPORT!!!!!!!!!!!
+The API endpoint has to be manually edited to disable SSL.
 1. If no objectives can be found via web lookup, the add-objective-to-calendar form is useless.
 2. when adding class, teacher can't see list of course ids based on current API provider; first determine API provider then proceed to form with list of courses by category?
 3. After adding a class, the teacher is taken back to the main screen.
 They should be taken to the dashboard for that class.